KlausTrainer/dynamodbdown/README.md

 ### Table Creation ###

-If the table doesn't exist, DynamoDOWN will try to create a table for you.
+If the table doesn't exist, DynamoDBDOWN will try to create a table.
 You can specify the read/write throughput.
-If not specified, it will default to 1/1.
+If not specified, it will default to `1/1`.
 If the table already exists, the specified throughput will have no effect.
 Throughput can be changed for tables that already exist by using the DynamoDB API or the AWS Console.

 See [LevelUP options](https://github.com/level/levelup#options) for more information.